mk/clerk-px23/README.md

 ## Abstract

-This paper presents Clerk, a Clojure programmer’s assistant that builds upon the traditions of interactive and literate programming to provide a holistic moldable development environment.
-Clerk layers static analysis and browser-based rich graphical presentations on top of a Clojure programmer's familiar toolkit to enhance their workflow.
+_We present Clerk, a Clojure programmer’s assistant that builds upon the traditions of interactive and literate programming to provide a holistic moldable development environment.
+Clerk layers static analysis and browser-based rich graphical presentations on top of a Clojure programmer's familiar toolkit to enhance their workflow._

 ## Introduction: Literate Programming, Notebooks and REPL-Driven Development